About Katy Deepwell: Editor

 Katy Deepwell : Publications : Books

-- Women Artists Between Wars: 'A Fair Field and No Favour' (Manchester University Press, 2010) a study of women artists in Britain between 1918-1945
+- Women Artists Between the Wars: 'A Fair Field and No Favour' (Manchester University Press, 2010) a study of women artists in Britain between 1918-1945

 - Dialogues: Women Artists from Ireland (an anthology of 16